Yes, Luxury Brands Are Cheaper In Paris – Here’s Why

 The Louis Vuitton Speedy is an iconic bag and in this, now-discontinued, multicolor monogram it is definitely a statement piece.
 The multicolor monogram was a collaboration LV did with Takashi Murakami for a limited time and is no longer available, so one of the best places to buy this bag is on Fashionphile.

 The Alma is another instantly recognizable Louis Vuitton bag.
-The gorgeous curved shape is unique, and this version is in beautiful rose-colored epi leather, that has a very slight sheen to it which accentuates the texture of the leather.
-A lock and two keys come with this bag as well, a classic Louis Vuitton feature.
+The gorgeous curved shape is unique, and this mini version comes in practical black epi leather that works well for casual everyday outfits.
+A lock and two keys come with this bag as well; a classic Louis Vuitton feature.

 Chanel is one of the most famous French fashion houses, and their handbags are timeless heirloom pieces you will love forever.

 The Chanel Boy bag is a more structured shoulder bag, that of course features quintessentially Chanel quilting.
-The turquoise caviar leather is emphasized by the silver chain strap and CC hardware push lock – this bag is perfect for adding a little pop of color to any outfit.
+Featured here in the muted green caviar leather, emphasized by the silver chain strap and CC hardware push lock – this bag is perfect for adding a little pop of color to any outfit.

 This super sumptuous Chanel quilted flap bag is completely stunning.
 This is a sophisticated Chanel classic that is always in style.
 The top handle and long shoulder strap make it so versatile, while the multiple interior pockets and exterior pocket mean this bag is totally practical as well!